Taumarunui railway station: Services

-Night Limited, Scenic Daylight, Silver Star, Silver Fern, Blue Streak, Northerner and Overlander all stopped at the station.
+Night Limited, New Plymouth Night Express, Scenic Daylight, Silver Star, Silver Fern, Blue Streak, Northerner and Overlander all stopped at the station.
 On Friday 21 January 1983 the last passenger train ran between New Plymouth and Taumarunui.
 The station closed on 25 June 2012, when the passenger stop was dropped from the Northern Explorer's schedule, except for pre-booked groups of 10+.
 The stop was reinstated from 4 December 2022.As shown in the table and graph, passengers increased rapidly, reaching a peak in 1923.